-Lying to investors, clients, regulators, patients, and even their own board members.
+They were lying to investors, clients, regulators, patients, and even their board members.

-No one outside could be blamed for not realizing the fraud ahead of time.
+No one outside could be blamed for not realising the fraud ahead of time.

 Even the board, made up of seasoned professionals were masterfully manipulated and giving Elizabeth 99.7% of voting rights.

-She seemed by all accounts a sociopath, willing to stop at nothing to make her company a success.
+She seemed a sociopath, willing to stop at nothing to make her company a success.

-Not caring about who or what comes her way. and who knows, how far this lie could have gone.
+She is not caring about who or what comes her way.
+And who knows how far this lie could have gone.

 She continued with all smiles and lies, even after the truth came out.

-There is possibly another fault at play, Here a fault in the Human condition.
+There is another fault at play.
+Here a fault in the Human condition.